Home About Barn Frames For Sale Unique Items Barn Relocation Services Gallery Contact

 Crane Lowering Bents

-This crane is lowering the bents of this hand-hewn timber frame barn.
+This crane is lowering the bents of this hand-hewn timber frame structure.
 The barns that are exceptionally well preserved are tagged and blue printed.
-These hand-hewn frames can be reassembled anywhere.
-There are basically two styles of timber frame barns in this area.
-This is a high post barn with posts reaching from the floor to the purelines.
+These reclaimed hand-hewn timber frame kits can be reassembled anywhere.
+There are basically two styles of reclaimed hand hewn timber frame barns in this area.
+This is a high post barn with posts reaching from the floor to the purlins.

-This barn is a tie beam style of hand-hewn timber frame.
-The tiebeams reach from one side to the other.
-The Queen posts support the purelines in this style of timber frame.
+This barn is a tie beam style of hand-hewn timber frame structure.
+The tie beams reach from one side to the other.
+The Queen posts support the purlins in this style of timber frame.

 This 34' X 56' hand-hewn timber frame barn is tied off waiting for the crane to arrive.
 It is tagged and blueprinted and will be converted into a hand-hewn timber frame cottage.